A geometric model for non-uniform processes of morphogenesis: Material evolution of simple bodies

 where $W_{i}$ is the mechanical response associated to $\phi_{i}$ for $i=1,2$. \begin{proof}

 Consider $j_{X,Y}^{1}\psi$ a material isomorphism from $\left(t,X\right)$ to $\left(s,Y\right)$.
 We only have to choose $\phi_{1} = \phi_{0}$ and

-\end{proof} \end{proposition} So, this result proves the intuitive idea of that two points are materially isomorphic if their constitutive properties are equal (up to the choice of the reference configuration).
+\end{proof} \end{proposition} So, this result shows the reason why the mathematical notion of material isomorphism answers to the question posed at the beginning of the section \ref{partelasticmat}.
+In particular, two points are materially isomorphic if their constitutive properties are equal (up to the choice of the reference configuration).
+Roughly speaking, we may turns neighbourhoods of a material particle $X$ at an instant $t$ into neighbourhoods of the material particle $Y$ at the other instant $s$, such that the \textit{stress required to effect any given deformation} of those neighborhoods is the same for each.

+\begin{remark} \rm It is important to note that, in \cite{CTRUE}, authors define the notion of \textit{materially isomorphic} by using equation (\ref{isom54}), next to an added condition refered to the \textit{mass density}.\\ A non-negative scalar measure, $\mathfrak{m}$ defined on the body manifold $\mathcal{B}$ is called the \textit{mass distribution} of the body.
+Then, $\mathfrak{m}$ induces a measure over each image $\phi \left( \mathcal{B}\right)$ of $\mathcal{B}$ via a configuration $\phi$ denoted by $\mathfrak{m}_{\phi}$ which is assumed to be absolutely continuous with respect to the Lebesgue measure in Euclidean space $\mathbb{R}^{3}$.
+Therefore, by using the Radon-Nikodym theorem, we may construct a density $\rho_{\phi}$, called \textit{mass density associated to} $\phi$.
+In fact, the relation between the mass and the density is the following,

+for each every measurable subset $\mathcal{P}$ of $\mathcal{B}$.
+Here, the integral is defined in terms of Lebesgue measure in Euclidean space.\\ Finally, let us consider a suitable measurable subsets $\mathcal{P}_{k}$ having only the particle $X$ in common and satisfying that